sdcnku/micropython/docs/library/omv.sensor.rst

 .. data:: sensor.QVGA

-   320x120 resolution for the camera sensor.
+   320x240 resolution for the camera sensor.

 .. data:: sensor.VGA

    640x480 resolution for the camera sensor.
    Only works for the OV2640 camera or the OpenMV Cam M7.

-.. data:: sensor.HQQQQVGA

-   30x20 resolution for the camera sensor.

 .. data:: sensor.HQQQVGA